michael-andreuzza/swissfolio/README.md

 ## Want to learn more?

-Feel free to check Asträs [documentation](https://docs.astro.build)
+Feel free to check Astroäs [documentation](https://docs.astro.build)